Key Limits

 Browser automation becomes powerful when you can run multiple browser sessions simultaneously.
 Whether you’re scraping data at scale, running parallel tests, or serving multiple users, understanding concurrency and rate limits is critical.

-• Session Concurrency: The maximum number of browser sessions that can run simultaneously on your account
+• Concurrent Limit: The maximum number of browser sessions that you can run at the same time

-• Rate Limiting: The maximum number of new browser sessions you can create per minute
+• Rate Limit: The maximum number of new browser sessions you can create within any 60-second period

 These limits depends on your plan: